jmn8718/node-youtube-scraper/README.md

 2. create `.env` file and set the values.
 You can use the `.env.example`.
 3. run `npm start`

+### Execute for specific youtube channel ids

+If you want to run against some specific channels, you can execute

+`node src/index --youtubeIds=X,Y,..`

+where _youtubeIds_ is a string that contains the youtube channel ids, separated by **,**

 ## Logs

 The projects stores the results on the folder __logs__ at the root of the project.